Last Updated: by:

 However, high-end manufacturers’ products can cost hundreds of dollars, which seems excessive given the relative simplicity of the product.
 On the other hand, low-cost products sometimes quickly break down, or never work correctly, to begin with.

 That can make shopping online a difficult prospect.
 There are a ton of coffee scales and no reliable way to figure out which is a good deal and which are rip-offs.

 We want you to be able to shop with confidence.
-Our reviews of the best coffee scales of 2019 are designed to show the good and the bad on each model so that you can make that perfect cup of coffee at a price which won’t leave you dumbstruck.
+Our reviews of the best coffee scales of 2019 are designed to show the good and the bad on each model so that you can make that perfect cup of coffee at a price that won’t leave you dumbstruck.

 |Hario V60 Drip Coffee Scale and Timer|

 |Brewista Smart Scale II||4.6/5|